How Do The Electrons In Bonds Differ From Lone Pairs

 Scientific Explanation: VSEPR Theory and Hybridization

 The Valence Shell Electron Pair Repulsion (VSEPR) theory explains how electron pairs (both bonding and lone) arrange themselves to minimize repulsion, determining molecular geometry.
-On the flip side, lone pairs occupy more space than bonding pairs, leading to distortions in bond angles.
+Here's the thing — lone pairs occupy more space than bonding pairs, leading to distortions in bond angles.
 For example:

-• In methane (CH₄), four bonding pairs result in a tetrahedral geometry with 109.But 5° angles.
-Here's the thing — - In ammonia (NH₃), one lone pair causes bond angles to compress to 107°. - In water (H₂O), two lone pairs further reduce the bond angle to 104.5°.
+• In methane (CH₄), four bonding pairs result in a tetrahedral geometry with 109.- In ammonia (NH₃), one lone pair causes bond angles to compress to 107°.
+Even so, - In water (H₂O), two lone pairs further reduce the bond angle to 104.
+Also, 5° angles.
+5°.

 Hybridization, a concept from molecular orbital theory, also relates to this.
-Take this: in water, oxygen undergoes sp³ hybridization, creating four hybrid orbitals: two for bonding with hydrogen and two for lone pairs.
+Take this case: in water, oxygen undergoes sp³ hybridization, creating four hybrid orbitals: two for bonding with hydrogen and two for lone pairs.
 The geometry reflects the repulsion between these electron domains.

 Examples in Common Molecules